aldro61/kover/doc_tut_scm.md

 testing set.
 The training set will be used to learn a model and the testing set will be used to estimate its accuracy.
 A Kover dataset can contain multiple splits of the data.
 The command used for splitting a dataset is [kover dataset split](doc_dataset.html#splitting-a-dataset).

-Kover implements a machine learning algorithm and thus has [hyperparameters](doc_learning.html#understanding-the-hyperparameters), which are free parameters that must be tuned to the data at hand.
+The Set Covering Machine algorithm has [hyperparameters](doc_learning.html#understanding-the-hyperparameters), which are free parameters that control its behavior and that must be tuned to the data.
 The most widely used method for setting hyperparameter values is [k-fold cross-validation](doc_learning.html#k-fold-cross-validation).
 In this example, we will use 5-fold cross-validation.